Green-Brains-Technology/Duty/README.md

 # Duty

-We are creatin an AI assistant for alerting and task management.
+We are creating an AI assistant for alerting and task management.